-It is important to have a firm understanding of the “big picture,” i.e. what your specific catalog publishing will entail within its design.
+It is important to have a firm understanding of the “big picture,” i.e. what your specific catalog publishing will entail within its catalog design 101.
 For instance, you should know how many pages your catalog will be comprised of and in what order you want your merchandise to show.
 You should have an understanding of page layout and make a decision concerning how you want your catalog to be opened and viewed from cover to cover.

 People who do not have a great deal of experience in the design field often think that pictures are far more important than words.
-After all, the saying “a picture is worth a thousand words” must apply in catalog design, too, right?
+After all, the saying “a picture is worth a thousand words” must apply in catalog design 101, too, right?
 Wrong.
 A catalog with poorly chosen font will be an immediate source of criticism for design-savvy individuals.

 Without eye-popping colors that are applied with a great deal of thought, people may just pass up your catalog without a second glance.
 Obviously, you want your viewers to spend a little time leafing through the catalog you have worked so hard to complete!

 Keep this information in mind as you plan out and implement your very own self-published catalog.
 You may be surprised by how successful you are as you direct your time and energy in a well-researched manner.